 Another thing is, if you’re a good girl, you’re kinda relatively late when it comes to physical maintenance.
 Personally, I really didn’t even bother applying anything on my face and skin in high school.
 I mean, if I look neat, that’s it!
 A good ponytail can handle a long day at school.

 And because of that, you start trying to do crazy stuff but it took you a really loooong while.
 And to top that, you’re still taking it slowly.
-A “safe” adventure wouldn’t hurt, right?
+A “safe” adventure would be the way to put it.

-But after all those stuff, you’re still a good girl – trying to be a good example or following authority.
+But after all those stuff, you’re still a good girl – trying to be a good example or trying to follow authority.
 You’ll always have that part of you.

 So to all the good girls out there: Don’t be sad!
 You didn’t miss out anything in life.
 You just happened to enjoy it differently.